 The Science of Screen Fatigue: Why Your Eyes Need a Digital Detox

 Americans spend 13+ hours a day on screens.
-Here's what that does to your eyes — and how to fight back.
+Here’s what blue light does to your eyes, how to relieve screen fatigue naturally, and why warming eye masks help.

 We Weren't Designed for This